okta/okta.github.io/_source/_posts/2018-04-19-okta-with-grails.md

 ## Add Authentication with Spring Security and Okta

 We are going to use the Spring Security Core Plugin and the Spring Security OAuth 2.0 plugin to connect with Okta OAuth.
 There are, however, a few other options.
 Apache Shiro has a plugin that integrates nicely with Grails.
 Shiro is a fine alternative that is worth examining.
-If you are building an API service that will have client-side authentication, then you might want to look at the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot), which makes authentication super simple, and [this example app](https://github.com/ZacharyKlein/grails-react-okta-demo).
+If you are building an API service that will have client-side authentication, then you might want to look at the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot), which makes authentication super simple, and [Zachary Klein's Grails + React + Okta demo](https://github.com/ZacharyKlein/grails-react-okta-demo).

 Because we will be using a purely server-side authentication flow, we can't use the authentication filter method implemented in the Spring Boot Starter.